QUICK QUESTION: Do you have a children’s survival kit?

-Kids will need comfort and their own items provide that.
-(And, don’t forget, they will also be looking to see how you are reacting to the emergency!)
+Kids will need comfort during any emergency and their own items provide that.

 If your child has a special blanket or stuffed animal that comforts them, consider buying a duplicate and putting it in their emergency kit just in case you have to leave the house quickly and your child doesn’t have a chance to grab the other one.

 Also, put a surprise or two in your bag to present to the child when you get to the shelter, hotel, or the place where you land.